spara/java-servlet-example/README.md

 ```
 ## Debugging in an Eclipse

-Please see the [java debgging tutoria](https://github.com/docker/labs/blob/master/developer-tools/java-debugging/Eclipse-README.md#configure-remote-debugging) to see how to use Eclipse to debug your code.
+Please see the [java debugging tutorial](https://github.com/docker/labs/blob/master/developer-tools/java-debugging/Eclipse-README.md#configure-remote-debugging) to see how to use Eclipse to debug your code.